-Why have the well taps been fenced off with a swipe card gate access?
+Why are the well taps fenced off with a swipe card gate access?

-New regulations for drinking water quality standards in Ontario are coming into effect January 1, 2018, specifically related to arsenic concentrations, which will put the well above the new prescribed standard.
+New regulations for drinking water quality standards in Ontario came into effect January 1, 2018, specifically related to arsenic concentrations, which put the well above the new prescribed standard.

 How will well users be able to access the area?

 Through swipe card access only at the gate and fence system at the well.